yalp-log/yalp/doc/topics/install.rst

 .. sidebar:: Options for pluings

-    See the :doc:`Full Plugin Reference </ref/index>` for options the the plugins.
+    See the :doc:`Full Plugin Reference </ref/index>` for options to the plugins.

 .. code-block:: yaml